SBTCVM/SBTCVM-Gen2-9/README.md

 Simple Balanced Ternary Computer Virtual Machine

 v2.1.0.alpha

-PRE-ALPHA!
-THIS VERSION OF SBTCVM IS STILL IN DEVELOPMENT!

 If you need help, see the SBTCVM users manual located in
 the "manual" directory.